tuojeanbaptiste/TeamC/Documentation/SprintPlan.md

 * Show Site under construction for other menu links in Header Menu
 * Show Contact us Info in Header Menu
 * Link youtube video to University Image in Home Page.
+* Replace all footer related information by referring the footer.html

 ## RoadBlock